 The basic care of bonsais doesn’t differ much from their larger relatives with regard to temperature, light requirements, humidity and rest periods.
 However, they do require a little assistance to keep up their overall health.

-First, you should use special potting mix, a watering can with a fine nozzle and a fertilizer specific to bonsai trees.
+First, use special potting mix, a watering can with a fine nozzle and a fertilizer specific to bonsai trees.

 Remember too, that in a limited space, the nutrients are taken out of the soil quicker, so you have to fertilize bonsai trees more often.
 Always use weak doses and never put the fertilizer on dry soil.